basarat/mobx-typescript-react/02 action/README.md

 # MobX dev tools and @action
-> MobX gives you amazing `PureComponent` performance nearly for free.
-In this lesson we take a deeper look at `@actions` how they allow you to perform mutation in a controlled manner.
+> In this lesson we take a deeper look at `@actions` how they allow you to perform mutation in a controlled manner.
+We also see how MobX gives you application wide amazing `PureComponent` performance nearly for free without having to use complicated JavaScript patterns or immutable data libraries.

 Lets kickoff with a simple mobx-react-typescript application.
 * We have a simple `Hello` component that maintains a local `clickedCount` state